NemAfrica/nemafrica.github.io/seminar.md

 ## NJC: May 27th, 2022 at 11:00-12:00

-Topic: **Data analysis by Eduardo Bendito and Siyabusa Mkuhlani**
+Topic: **Data analysis by Eduardo Bendito and Siyabusa Mkuhlani - Part 1**

-Details will be posted soon!
+This is a three week **hands-on** workshop.
+The first part is given by Eduardo Bendito from International Institute of Tropical Agriculture. **Please attend in person with a laptop installed with R and R Studio.** [click here for Zoom link](https://us02web.zoom.us/j/83183130865?pwd=MHJPWXZrckJMVDZqOGlvdnpjV1R1QT09)

 ## Past seminar materials